 Matthew 21:21!
 Killing trees and removing mountains, ok how many of you as baby Christians went outside after reading that and tried to kill a tree?
 How long did you wait to see if it was dead before you decided that you did not have enough faith?
-Ok, did you ever do the James and John act and tried to call down lightening on something or someone?
+Ok, did you ever do the James and John act and tried to call down lightning on something or someone?
 Remember they got rebuked.
 All of this resurfaced after listening to a great sermon on Elijah by Steven Furtick of Elevation Church.
 His main point was not the rain or “fire of God” but they made me think again about miracles.
 Yes, I believe in miracles and that God still does them today.

 Father God in the Old Testament certainly handled things differently than in the New Testament.
-Jonah’s storm, Elijah’s drought, lighting and rain storm and don’t forget Moses’ plagues He certainly stepped in and used weather and “supernatural happenings” to make a point to/for His kids.
+Jonah’s storm, Elijah’s drought, lightning, and rainstorm and don’t forget Moses’ plagues He certainly stepped in and used weather and “supernatural happenings” to make a point to/for His kids.
 That maybe is the key right there, God used His nature to make a point to/for His kids.
 (Forgive me, I don’t do well with “Mother Nature” anymore; please make mine Father God.)
 The only New Testament figures that I could find who would have that sort of power are the two witnesses in Revelations 11.

 As I thought about Jesus as our example and His miracles this simple truth hit me hard.
-Jesus never called down lightning, asked for an earthquake or created a violent wind.
-Jesus clamed storms He did not start them.
+Jesus never called down lightning, asked for an earthquake, or created a violent wind.
+Jesus calmed storms He did not start them.
 He calmed storms to prove His Lordship over them.
-Jesus healed, fed and comforted people.
+Jesus healed, fed, and comforted people.
 Well, what about when He said you would do “greater things” in John 14: 11-13.
 That phrase may also mean “more.”
 Jesus used the same phrase here as He did about sending the Holy Spirit – when I go to my Father.
 Doing better than raising the dead, don’t think so, but how about more often than He did.
 Smith Wigglesworth had quite a few documented cases.
 What if every believer raised someone!